markolalovic/izkiss.github.io/_pages/publications.md

 <H2> To appear, submitted or in preparation</h2>
 <ol reversed start="105">
 <li>
 Teo, K., Arnold, N., Hone, A., & Kiss, I. Z. (2024).
-Performance of Higher-Order Networks in Reconstructing Sequential Paths: from Micro to Macro Scale. arXiv preprint arXiv:2407.19923.
+Performance of Higher-Order Networks in Reconstructing Sequential Paths: from Micro to Macro Scale.
 Submitted to J. Complex Netw. <a href='https://arxiv.org/abs/2407.19923'> [arxiv] </a>
 </li>

 </ol>